gonsalvg/HueShift/README.md

 * ***Images must be JPG or PNG!***

+* PNG seems to work better as input(and output) due to transparency layer but outputs very large sized PNGs.

 * Works on both Linux and Windows!

 * *It will overwrite whatever is in output if run again, even with new input.*

 * It is set to use 4 processor cores to speed up the processing(since python only runs in 1 process normally)

 * It is *very* performance hungry, will max out CPU/RAM so use at your own risk.
-If you are worried about choking your system out, change the amount of processes in the pool to your CPU count -1. :)
+If you are worried about choking your system out, change the amount of processes in the pool to (your CPU count -1). :)